-The Authority has used internal borrowing for the financing the capital programme for a number of years, i.e. rather than borrowing we have used internal cash flows as this has been more efficient and economical, particularly as investment returns have been at such low levels.
-This has resulted in an under borrowing position of £16.3m at 31 March 2023, and we estimate this strategy has resulted in annual budget savings in excess of £500k.
+The Authority has used internal borrowing for the financing the capital programme for a number of years, i.e. rather than borrowing we have used internal cash flows as this has been more efficient and economical, particularly when investment returns have been at historically low levels.
+This has resulted in an under borrowing position of £17.5m at 31 March 2024, and we estimate this strategy has resulted in annual budget savings in excess of £500k.
 Such a position is not sustainable in the longer term, and needs to be balanced with how we utilise our reserves and balances and ensuring that our cash balances are adequate.
-The Authority undertook long-term borrowing of £5m in November 2021 and £3m of short-term borrowing in June 2023 to support cashflow.
-The Authority expects to borrow up to £5m before the end of the 2023-24 financial year to support cashflow requirements.
-The current strategy is to undertake short-term borrowing due to currently high long-term borrowing rates.
-New long-term borrowing will be delayed until interest rates have reduced.
+The Authority last undertook long-term borrowing of £5m in November 2021 and have utilised short-term borrowing in the period since to support day-to-day cashflow where needed due to the increase in borrowing rates available.
+The Authority does not expect to borrow before the end of the 2024-25 financial year due to prudent cashflow planning.

-The savings made in capital financing costs allow the Authority to set aside £600k each year to reduce the long-term capital financing and borrowing requirements.
+The savings made in capital financing costs allow the Authority to set aside funding each year to reduce the long-term capital financing and borrowing requirements.
 This is a sensible strategy to reduce the pressure on future budgets from unsustainable rises in capital financing costs.
 It would be prudent for the Authority to set aside further sums when circumstances allow.
 The Authority is expected to set its own borrowing limits based on revenue affordability and risk and these are shown in the table below.
 The Capital Financing Requirement (CFR) measures the Authority's underlying need to borrow for a capital purpose.
 It includes other long-term liabilities, such as Private Finance Initiative (PFI) debt and finance leases, although these liabilities include their own borrowing facilities so the Authority is not required to separately borrow for these schemes.
 The difference between the CFR and Gross Debt amounts indicates the level of under borrowing, and this difference can be seen to be reducing over the next three financial years.